Roxbury 02119

 Roxbury 02119 is the second studio album by Boston-based rapper Ed O.G. & da Bulldogs.
-It was released on Chemistry/Mercury/PolyGram Records on January 18, 1994.
+It was released on Chemistry/Mercury/PolyGram Records in June 1993.
 The album peaked at number 36 on the Top R&B/Hip-Hop Albums chart.
 The album spawned two singles: "Skinny Dip (Got It Goin' On)", which peaked at number 19 on the Hot Rap Songs, and "Love Comes & Goes", which peaked at number 43 on the Hot Rap Songs.